 - Change the DNS Setting on Your Android: If you can’t change your router’s DNS setting, you can change your Android’s connection settings to use a custom DNS server.
 This is rather annoying, as you must change the DNS settings individually for each Wi-Fi network you connect to.

-- Use a Root App to Change Your DNS Server: If you have a rooted Android device, you can use the Set DNS app to force Android to use your custom DNS servers.
+- Set DNS app to force Android to use your custom DNS servers.
 They’ll be automatically enabled each time you connect to a new Wi-Fi network, and you can even force Android to use them on mobile networks.

 Which Should You Use?